Abdurrehman2003/personal-library-manager/README.md

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue) ![License](https://img.shields.io/badge/License-MIT-green)

 A command-line application to manage your personal book library.
 This Python-based tool allows you to add, remove, search, and display books, as well as view statistics about your library.
-The program also includes file handling to save and load your library data automatically.
+It also features file handling to automatically save and load your library data.

 ---

 ## Features

-- **Add a Book**: Add a new book to your library with details like title, author, publication year, genre, and read status.
+- **Add a Book**: Store book details such as title, author, publication year, genre, and read status.
-- **Remove a Book**: Remove a book from your library by its title.
+- **Remove a Book**: Delete books by their title.
-- **Search for a Book**: Search for books by title or author.
+- **Search for a Book**: Search books by title or author.
-- **Display All Books**: View all books in your library in a formatted list.
+- **Display All Books**: View all stored books in a formatted list.
-- **Display Statistics**: See the total number of books and the percentage of books you've read.
+- **Display Statistics**: Get insights into the total number of books and the percentage of books read.
-- **Save and Load Library**: Automatically save your library to a file (`library.txt`) when you exit the program and load it when you start the program again.
+- **Save and Load Library**: Automatically saves your library to `library.txt` when exiting and reloads it upon restart.

 ---